 The Foreign & Commonwealth Office (FCO) Travel Advice Unit (www.gov.uk/foreign-travel-advice) provides detailed information about your destination.
 We strongly recommend that you read their comments about the country you are planning to visit; both when you book and again just before you leave.
-We monitor FCO travel warnings and advice and based on them, may cancel tours before departure, or re-route or make other changes to tours operating in or through the country concerned.
+We monitor FCO travel warnings and advice and based on them, may cancel tripss before departure, or re-route or make other changes to trips operating in or through the country concerned.

 AITO Quailty Charter

 The Association of Independant Tour Operators

 AITO is the Association for independent and specialist holiday companies.
 Our member companies, usually owner-managed, strive to create overseas holidays with high levels of professionalism and a shared concern for quality and personal service.
 The Association encourages the highest standards in all aspects of tour operating.